Frequently asked questions

 Q. What is Buddhism?

-A. A rough guide to Buddhism can be found here
+A. A rough guide to Buddhism can be found on our site here: Rough guide

 Q. Is Buddhism a religion?

-First and foremost it is a teaching.
-A series of practises such as mindfulness, meditation, reflection and wisdom to put to use in daily life.
+A. It depends on the definition of ‘religion’.
+If that includes belief in a god, then no. First and foremost, Buddhism is a teaching: a series of practices such as mindfulness, meditation, reflection and wisdom to put to use in daily life.
+On the other hand, UK Census forms include Buddhism as a religion.

 Q. If I want to become/identify myself as a Buddhist can I do this?

-The Triratna Community and its sister movement the Triratna Buddhist Order offer training at any level of spiritual development up to and including Ordination for those that wish.
-The process of ordination isn’t for everyone but is usually the most effective way to deepen your understanding and practise.
+A. Yes.
+The Triratna Buddhist Community and the Triratna Buddhist Order offer training at any level of spiritual development up to and including Ordination for those that wish.
+The process of ordination isn’t for everyone, but is usually the most effective way to deepen your understanding and practice.
+We don’t have the resources to do all this within our group, but we can point you to the resources you’ll need.

 Q. Do I have to be a Buddhist to gain enlightenment?

-We are told, many individuals have attained enlightenment but it’s probably true to say that few schools/philosophies have mapped out the spiritual territory to the same degree as Buddhism.
+A. No. We are told that many individuals have attained enlightenment, but it’s probably true to say that few schools/philosophies have mapped out the spiritual territory to the same degree as Buddhism.

-Q. What is the goal of Buddhist practise?
+Q. What is the goal of Buddhist practice?

+A. Genuine happiness.
 We are told that the Buddha gave 72 different metaphors of enlightenment, the goal of Buddhist practise.
-Ultimately, Buddhist practise goes beyond words and mere concepts to a profound realisation/experience/perspective of reality.
-In time we can learn to live from this perspective rather than the self centred and self referential perspective of the un-enlightened .
+Ultimately, Buddhist practice goes beyond words and mere concepts to a profound realisation/experience/perspective of reality.
+In time we can learn to live from this perspective rather than the self-centred and self-referential perspective of the un-enlightened.